Sunday, May 20, 2018

 · Blood and Blood Products: Transfusion of HIV contaminated blood and blood products can infect the recipient.

-· Contaminated Equipments: The virus is also readily transmitted during intravenous injection with contaminated needles; AIDS is prevalent among users of illegal drugs.
+·Contaminated Equipments: The virus is also readily transmitted during intravenous injection with contaminated needles; AIDS is prevalent among users of illegal drugs.
 An unsterilized skin piercing instrument (like, ear piercing or tattooing needles) can spread the disease from one person to another.

 Incubation Period: Incubation period is variable ranging from 6 months up to 10 years or more.

-Viral Action: When the virus enters the blood stream, the body's immune system recognizes it as an antigen.
-First, the phagocyte engulfs it but is unable to destroy the virus.
-A type of T cell called a T4 cell then attacks the virus, but the virus enters the T4 cells unharmed.
+First, the macrophages engulfs it but is unable to destroy the virus.
+Inside macrophages, RNA genome of virus replicates to form viral DNA with the help of enzyme reverse transcriptase.
+This viral DNA gets incorporated with host Cell's DNA and directs the infected Cell to produce virus particles.
+Thus, the macrophages continue to produce virus and acts like a HIV factory.
+These HIV enters into a type of T cell called a CD4-T helper cell and remain unharmed.
 At the same time antibodies made by the B cells also attack the viruses in the blood but the viruses remain unharmed by antibody activity.
-The virus may remain dormant for up to 10 years in the T4 cells.
-However, at some point, the virus undergoes reproduction and creates many new viruses inside the T4 cells.
-As these viruses are released, they infect additional T4 cells and eventually destroy the capacity of the T4 cells to fight diseases.
-Once the T4 cells are destroyed, the immune system cannot fight diseases.
+The virus may remain dormant for up to 10 years in the CD4-T helper cells.
+However, at some point, the virus undergoes replication and produce progeny of new viruses inside the CD4-T helper cells.
+As these progeny of viruses are released in the blood, they infect additional CD4-T helper cells and eventually destroy the capacity of the CD4-T helper cells to fight diseases.
+Once the CD4-T helper cells are destroyed, the immune system cannot fight diseases.
 People infected with HIV virus then become susceptible to pathogens to which they normally would be immune.
 Most individuals with full grown AIDS die within three years.

-Symptoms: Most individuals, infected with HIV have no symptoms of the disease and feel well at the time of infection.
+Most individuals, infected with HIV have no symptoms of the disease and feel well at the time of infection.
 In some cases, few symptoms appear during early days of infections like mild fever, tiredness and loss of appetite.

 This is followed by no further impacts for months or years.
-Sometimes, before the end of the incubation period, the patients develop a complex of different disorders which are called as ARC (AIDS - related complex).
+Sometimes, before the end of the incubation period, the patients develop a complex of different disorders which are called as ARC(AIDS - related complex).

 ARC - Symptoms:

-· Unexplained diarrhoea for more than a month.
+·Unexplained diarrhoea for more than a month.

-· Malaise, fatigue, fever for more than a month.
+·Malaise, fatigue, fever for more than a month.

-· Swollen lymph glands (Lymphadenopathy and splenomegaly)
+·Swollen lymph glands (Lymphadenopathy and splenomegaly)

-· Certain lymph nodes especially that of groin, neck or axilla may enlarge.
+·Certain lymph nodes especially that of groin, neck or axilla may enlarge.

-· Pneumonia
+·pneumocystis Pneumonia

-· Recurrent skin infections
+·Recurrent skin infections

-· Blindness, due to the inflammation of retina of eye.
+·Blindness, due to the inflammation of retina of eye.

-· Damage of nervous system and death.
+·Damage of nervous system and death.

-Control Methods: There is no cure and no vaccine for AIDS yet available At present, prevention is the only answer to check the further spread of the disease in the community.
+Control Methods: There is no cure and no vaccine for AIDS yet available.
+At present, prevention is the only answer to check the further spread of the disease in the community.

 Preventive Methods: The following important measures will help to minimize the spread of the disease:

-· Public awareness by providing the information about AIDS.
+·Public awareness by providing the information about AIDS.

-· To avoid unsafe sexual contacts, for which condoms may be used.
+·To avoid unsafe sexual contacts, for which condoms may be used.

-· To avoid multiple partners and homosexuality.
+·To avoid multiple partners and homosexuality.

-· Screening before blood transfusion.
+·Screening before blood transfusion.

 · Rehabilitation of drug addicts.

-· Use of disposable syringe and needles.
+·Use of disposable syringe and needles.

-· Infected women should avoid pregnancy.
+·Infected women should avoid pregnancy.

-· Early diagnosis and treatment of other sexually transmitted diseases.
+·Early diagnosis and treatment of other sexually transmitted diseases.

 AIDS is not transmitted by: HIV is a virus which does not survive easily outside the body.
 It is not spread by: